microsoft/FluidFramework/routerlicious/kubernetes/README.md

 ### Base components

-Prior to deploying the Routerlicious chart first a few base components need to be confgiured
+Prior to deploying the Routerlicious chart first a few base components need to be configured

 To actually deploy our services you'll need to provide the cluster with credentials to our private container as documented at https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/.
 This boils